marked-gil/discover-asia/README.md

     * Banner Video

         An audio-less autoplaying video of a resort beside the beach is added to give an extra feel of sophistication to the website.
+(See Accessibility section for explanation regarding the deviation to the standard rule of avoiding autoplay.)

     * Trustpilot Rating